mtsinganis/google_DA_cert_capstone/README.md

 # Case Study: How Does a Bike-Share Navigate Speedy Success?

 The Cyclistic bike-share analysis case study is the final requirement for the completion of Google's Data Analytics Professional Certificate.
-It is meant as an exercise for junior data analysts to perform real-world tasks and familiarize themselves with the complete data analysis process.
+It is a fictional case study meant as an exercise for junior data analysts to perform real-world tasks and familiarize themselves with the complete data analysis process.

 ## Case study scenario